 It can be done at home or at your veterinarian's office.
 Not all vets will do this at your home so it’s important to check first.
 You may want to search for one that offers this service.

 Make a time for your entire family to say goodbye.
 If you have children, explain what's happening in advance to help them prepare for the loss of their friend.
-The American Humane Association recommends books such as Fred Rogers’ When a Pet Dies as a way to provide comfort and understanding for children.
+There are lots of books to provide comfort and understanding for children, including Fred Rogers’ When a Pet Dies.

-If you choose a vet’s office, bring your pet’s bed with you -- or a comfy blanket or pillow -- where she can rest.
-Most vets will provide a blanket, bugt one from home may be more soothing to you pet,
+If you choose a vet’s office, bring your pet’s bed with you -- or a comfy blanket or pillow -- where they can rest.
+Most vets will provide a blanket, but one from home may be more soothing to your pet.

-You may want to sit with your friend so you can pet and comfort her while the vet gives her the medicine.
+You may want to sit with your friend so you can pet and comfort them while the vet gives them the medicine.

 Many vets give the pet a shot of sedative before the euthanasia drug.
-The vet will explain to you what he's doing and where he's giving the shot.
+The vet will explain to you what they are doing and where they are giving the shot.
 Some vets only use a sedative if the pet is frightened or can't relax.
-The shot may may stin a little bit, and the drug can have side effects.
+The shot may may sting a little bit, and the drug can have side effects.
 So talk to your vet about whether your pet should get it.
-If she's very sick and already quiet or has trouble breathing she may not need it.
+If they are very sick and already quiet or has trouble breathing, they may not need it.

 The euthanasia medication most vets use is pentobarbital, a seizure medication.
 In large doses, it quickly renders the pet unconscious.
-It shuts down her heart and brain functions usually within one or two minutes.
-It is usually given by an IV injection in one of her legs.
+It shuts down their heart and brain functions usually within one or two minutes.
+It is usually given by an IV injection in one of their legs.

-When your pet passes, her eyes may not fully close.
-She may urinate or defecate.
-You may see her twitch or take a final breath.
+When your pet passes, their eyes may not fully close.
+They may urinate or defecate.
+You may see them twitch or take a final breath.
 This can be startling, but it's a normal part of the process.
 Your pet isn't in pain.
 Use of a sedative makes this step less likely.

 At Home or at the Vet's?